tlevitz/EPU_Screening_Visualization/README.md

 # EPU_Screening_Visualization
 A web app using Flask that can run on a support PC and allow users to visualize screening and collection sessions running in a single particle session on EPU.
 Compatible with Tundra electron microscopes and should be mostly compatible with Krios and Talos microscopes.

-# Getting Started
+# Prerequisites

 1. This app requires that Windows Subsystem for Linux (WSL) and miniconda are downloaded on the support PC.
 All commands should be run in the WSL terminal.

+2. The app assumes the following directory structure (standard for EPU).
+If you change this structure, you may also have to modify the script accordingly.

+mnt/
+|------z/
+    |-----atlas_folder/
+        |-----Sample0/
+            |-----Atlas/
+                |-----Atlas.jpg/xml/mrc
+    |-----screening_folder/
+        |-----Images-Disc1/
+            |-----GridSquare*/
+                |-----Data/
+                    |-----FoilHole*Data*.jpg/mrc/xml
+                |-----FoilHoles/
+                    |-----FoilHole*.jpg/mrc/xml
+                |-----GridSquare*.xml/jpg/mrc
+        |-----Metadata/
+            |-----GridSquare*.dm
+        |-----EpuSession.dm

+# Getting Started

-2. Generate a conda environment appropriate for the screening visualization
+3. Generate a conda environment appropriate for the screening visualization
    ```bash
    conda create --name screening_vis python=3.9 reportlab Flask pandas numpy Pillow
    ```
-5. Activate the conda environment
+4. Activate the conda environment
    ```bash
    conda activate screening_vis
    ```
-6. Modify app.py as needed
+5. Modify app.py as needed
       - The code assumes that your screening and collection data are mounted at /mnt/z on the support PC.
 If this is not the case, modify the two locations in app.py that specify /mnt/z as the base root.
-7. Modify epu/epustats.py as needed
+6. Modify epu/epustats.py as needed

       - First, change
       ```python